5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 Update `UEFI/APFS` MinDate/MinVersion to match your macOS version ([reference](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks#mindateminversion-settings-for-the-apfs-driver))

+> [!WARNING]
+>
-> **Warning:** Have a USB backup EFI ready—these changes can prevent booting if misconfigured.
+> Have a USB backup EFI ready—these changes can prevent booting if misconfigured.

 ### 2. Optimize CPU Power Management